 Demographic indicators describe the essential structural features of children’s experience.
 The DataBank is user-friendly and directed to policymakers, program providers, and funders.

-Child Trends researchers study the health of children and adolescents.
-Our staff conduct literature reviews, provide training and technical assistance and analyze datasets.
+Child Trends researchers study the physical and mental health of children and adolescents.
+Our staff conduct literature reviews, provide training and technical assistance and analyze datasets pertaining to health and access to health care.
 Our research informs program providers and policymakers developing strategies for addressing the health needs of children.

 Child Trends develops and promotes indicators of child well-being used by researchers and policymakers to better understand children and youth and provide the means for assessing our shared accountability, as a nation, for their welfare.
 The Child Trends DataBank examines and monitors more than 100 indicators that focus on both risks and positive development for children.
 We also conduct in-depth reviews of subpopulations of children and youth – for example, children in adoptive families, infants and toddlers, and children in a particular region or jurisdiction.